jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 9 or greater.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 9.1 or greater.
 This version of JBoss Developer Studio embeds Maven 3.3.3, so you do not need to install it separately.

 Run the Quickstart in Red Hat JBoss Developer Studio
 --------------------------------------------

-Forge is available in JBoss Developer Studio.
-To run this example, you must use JBoss Developer Studio 9 or greater.
+JBoss Developer Studio 9.1 ships with Forge 3.0.1.Final.
+Because the Forge syntax changed in Forge 3.0, the `generate.fsh` script that ships with this quickstart was updated to use the new syntax and no longer works with previous releases of JBoss Developer Studio.
+For this reason, you must  use JBoss Developer Studio 9.1 or greater to run this example.

-_Important:_ There are 2 Forge scripts provided for this quickstart.
-This is because the Forge syntax changed in Forge 3.0.

-* If you are using JBoss Developer Studio 9.0, which bundles Forge 2.19.2.Final, use the `generate_jbds_9_0.fsh` file in the instructons below.
-* If you are using JBoss Developer Studio 9.1, which bundles Forge 3.0.1.Final, use the default `generate.fsh` file in the instructons below.

 ### Generate and Build the Application